The Girl Who Goes

 After leaving at 10am, we made it back to Munich around 7:30pm.
 It was a good day, full of Bavarian culture, history, and food. 🙂

 If you’re interested in visiting Neuschwanstein from Munich, I would definitely recommend renting a car and doing it as a day trip.
-Though it was a busy day, it retained a leisurely feel, and I think it’s because we had our own car.
+Though it was a busy day, it still felt leisurely enough, and I think it’s because we had our own car.
 It meant we didn’t have to cater to the needs or timetables of a group or public transportation.

 Have you ever visited Munich, Neuschwanstein, or Hohenschwangau?
 Or what else do you want to know?
 Let me know in the comments!